Making Apple or Pear Cider

 - Vintners Harvest CY17 – Gives nice fruity aromatics, enhances sweetness, excellent for a full, fruity, slightly sweet cider

-- White Labs English Cider Yeast - Classic cider yeast.
+- Imperial A40 Bubbles (Seasonal) - Classic cider yeast.
 Ferments dry and retains flavor from apples.
 Sulfur is produced during fermentation and will disappear in first two weeks of aging.

-- White Labs English Ale yeast – Ferments with a bit of residual sweetness – recent top choice in a Zymurgy article for making cider.
+- Imperial A09 Pub – Ferments with a bit of residual sweetness – recent top choice in a Zymurgy article for making cider.